How to use the Microsoft data classification dashboard

 - Information Protection Reader

-Here's a list of applicable role groups that are in preview.
-To learn more about them, see Role groups in the Security & Compliance Center
+Here's a list of applicable role groups.
+To learn more about them, see Permissions in the Microsoft Purview compliance portal.

 - Information Protection

 - Information Protection Readers

 Sensitive information types used most in your content